Itinerary

 Climb down along the Marsyangdi River, first cross by an iron bridge just end of the Dharapani village.
 Then, continue up stream of Marsyangdi Riveruntil reaching Kotro and cross by a long suspension bridge over the Marsyangdi River.
 The trail continues right hand through the small battis in the canyon.
 There is again other suspension bridge, cross over the bridge and drop down to sandy area near the Tal village.
 After Tal, the trail drop down to the River in rocky trail and climb up the through the dense forest area and again cross by a suspension bridge near the Chyamje where lunch break.
 Then, the trail continues in the left hand until reaching Jagat Village.
 Stay overnight at a lodge in Jagat.

-Morning, after packed all the equipments and upload to the vehicle and drive back to Kathmandu passing beautiful landscapes and picturesque villages.
-The views of mountains are spectacular during the driving and transfer to Hotel.
-Stay overnight at 4-star Hotel in Kathmandu.
+Morning, after packed all the equipments and upload to the Jeep and drive back to Kathmandu passing beautiful landscapes and picturesque villages and it takes about 6-7 hours.
+The views of mountains are spectacular during the driving and transfer to your own booking hotel in Kathmandu.
+Our service ends here!

 Important: In case of emergency during the trip, Helicopter will be arranged by Swiss Family Treks & Expedition GmbH.
 The charges must be paid by the clients themselves.